Adirondack Park

+The Adirondack Forest Preserve was designated a National Historic Landmark in 1963.

 History

-For the history of the area before the formation of the park, see History of the Adirondack Mountains.

 Early tourism

 Before the 19th century, the wilderness was viewed as desolate and forbidding.
-As Romanticism developed in the United States, the view of wilderness became more positive, as seen in the writings of James Fenimore Cooper, Henry David Thoreau and Ralph Waldo Emerson.
+As Romanticism developed in the United States, the view of wilderness became more positive, as seen in the writings of James Fenimore Cooper, Ralph Waldo Emerson, John Muir, and Henry David Thoreau.

 The 1849 publication of Joel Tyler Headley's Adirondack; or, Life in the Woods triggered the development of hotels and stage coach lines.
 William Henry Harrison Murray's 1869 wilderness guidebook depicted the area as a place of relaxation and pleasure rather than a natural obstacle.

 Financier and railroad promoter Thomas Clark Durant acquired a large tract of central Adirondack land and built a railroad from Saratoga Springs to North Creek.
 By 1875, there were more than two hundred hotels in the Adirondacks including Paul Smith's Hotel.
 About this time, the Great Camps were developed.

 Moves to protect New York's water supply

 Following the Civil War, Reconstruction Era economic expansion led to an increase in logging and deforestation, especially in the southern Adirondacks.

-In 1870 Verplanck Colvin made the first recorded ascent of Seward Mountain[1] during which he saw the extensive damage done by lumbermen.
+In 1870 Verplanck Colvin made the first recorded ascent of Seward Mountain during which he saw the extensive damage done by lumbermen.
 He wrote a report which was read at the Albany Institute and printed by the New York State Museum of Natural History.
 In 1872 he was named to the newly created post of Superintendent of the Adirondack Survey and given a $1000 budget by the state legislature to institute a survey of the Adirondacks.

 In 1873 he wrote a report arguing that if the Adirondack watershed was allowed to deteriorate, it would threaten the viability of the Erie Canal, which was then vital to New York's economy.
 He was subsequently appointed superintendent of the New York state land survey.
 In 1873, he recommended the creation of a state forest preserve covering the entire Adirondack region.